Control#

 Introduction#

-wait– Pauses execution for a given number of milliseconds or seconds.for– Repeats code for each item in a sequence.if– Executes code if a condition is true.if/else– Runs different code depending on a condition.if/elif/else– Checks multiple conditions in order.while– Repeats code while a condition is true.break– Exits a loop immediately.stop_program– Ends the running program.pass– Placeholder used when no action is needed.
+wait– Pauses the project for a given time.for– Repeats code for each item in a sequence.if– Runs code if a condition is true.if/else– Runs different code depending on a condition.if/elif/else– Checks multiple conditions in order.while– Repeats code while a condition is true.break– Exits a loop immediately.stop_program– Ends the running program.pass– Placeholder used when no action is needed.

 Wait#